pacNAS/pacnas.github.io/README.md

 for this.
 It is necessary, that you are doing it, and it is necessary, that you are doing it with the correct setting for the pacnas repository.

+Some more useful commands in _deploy:

+* git branch --set-upstream-to=origin/master master